parse-community/docs/_includes/android/files.md

 }
 ```

 Note, however, that files can't be parceled if they are not saved on the server.
 If you try to do so, an exception will be thrown.
-If you are not sure if your file has been saved, plaese check for `!isDirty()` to be true before writing it to a parcel.
+If you are not sure if your file has been saved, please check for `!isDirty()` to be true before writing it to a parcel.